Deepan-Karmakar/p5.js-tutorial/Beyond-the-canvas.md

 ## Creating HTML media elements

 There are also create methods for adding elements that deal with media—`createVideo()`, `createAudio()`, and `createCapture()`.
 These methods create a p5.MediaElement, which has some [additional methods](http://p5js.org/reference/#/p5.MediaElement) beyond those of a normal p5.Element.
+Again, while many features of HTML5 media are made accessible through the p5.dom API, there is [more native functionality](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement).
+Remember that you can use `.elt` to access the underlying element and access any of the native properties.

 The example below demonstrates toggling a video with a button, see it running [here](http://p5js.org/learn/examples/Dom_Video.php).

 ```javascript
 var playing = false;